Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Problem Statement

-where $\mathcal{O}_{i}$ represents the set of all possible observations. \end{definition} The parameter $\epsilon_{i}$ measures the similarity (indistinguishability) of learner $i$'s output distributions under two adjacent datasets.
+The parameter $\epsilon_{i}$ measures the similarity (indistinguishability) of Learner $i$'s output distributions under two adjacent datasets.
 A smaller value of $\epsilon_{i}$ indicates greater indistinguishability between the outputs for two adjacent datasets, implying a higher level of privacy protection.

-In our definition of LDP, for learner $i$, all received information from neighbors, i.e., $\theta^{-i}$, is regarded as external information and beyond its control.
-This is different from the classic ``centralized” DP definition used in existing differentially private distributed optimization/learning approaches~\cite{PDOP,GDPD1,GDPD2,GDPD3,GDPD4,tailoring}, which, in the absence of a data aggregator/curator, requires participating learners to trust each other and cooperatively determine the amount of noise needed to achieve a certain level of privacy protection (privacy budget).
-In fact, when no data aggregator/curator exists, such a ``centralized” DP framework even allows agents to cooperatively decide (like a centralized data curator) how to mask shared information~\cite{wangcentrial}.
+In our definition of LDP, for Learner $i$, all received information from neighbors, i.e., $\theta^{-i}$, is regarded as external information and beyond its control.
+This is different from the classic centralized DP definition used in existing differentially private distributed optimization/learning approaches~\cite{offlineDP1,offlineDP3,offlineDP4,offlineDP5,tailoring,nonconvexwang,wangcentrial}, which, in the absence of a data aggregator/curator, requires participating learners to trust each other and cooperatively determine the amount of noises needed to achieve a certain level of privacy protection (privacy budget).
+In fact, when no data aggregator/curator exists, such a centralized DP framework even allows agents to cooperatively decide (like a centralized data curator) how to mask shared information~\cite{wangcentrial}.